 I think it actually brightens my mood to just look at a recipe made with pink pitaya.

-And this one is extra chewy and on the soft-side if you under-cook it a bit.
+And recipe is really a version of my classic vegan sugar cookie recipe.
+It is extra chewy and on the soft-side if you under-cook it a bit.

-And my favorite ingredient in it is a touch of lime juice – it adds just the perfect sparkle to the first bite.
+And my favorite adaptation is adding a touch of lime juice – it adds just the perfect contrast to the sweet dragon fruit cream.

 This cookie recipe can really stand on it’s own, but I took it up a notch by sandwiching a magical cream between two cookies.
 That cream is the prettiest pink and full of nutrition.